ylvazm/examfactRy/README.md

 ## Synthetic Multiple-Choice Exam Data Generation

-**Purpose**: The **examdata** package generates *fully synthetic multiple-choice exam data* using beta-distributed latent abilities.
+**Purpose**: The **examdata** package generates **fully synthetic multiple-choice exam data** using beta-distributed latent abilities.

-It allows you to simulate realistic student-level item responses for arbitrary exam structures, useful for:

-The package provides flexible parameter settings
-to adjust the ability distribution, making it useful for training, algorithm
+It allows you to simulate realistic student-level item responses for arbitrary exam structures by providing flexible parameter settings to adjust the ability distribution
-development, and educational data modeling.
+This makes it useful for:
 - Testing scoring algorithms
 - Training data analysis workflows
 - Educational data modeling and teaching examples